 This summer, four wooden “poetry boxes” indicating the Native name are being installed at these conservation areas.
 Within each box you’ll find a set of cards that share information about Native language, natural history, and culture from this area.
 You’ll also find a notebook with poetry from Nipmuc poets to which you’re invited to reflect and add your own poem to share with other visitors.

-Details on box locations will be provided here when all boxes are installed.
+Box locations are shown on our Trails for Everyone maps: just click on the bold locations in the bulleted list above.
 We hope you’ll visit these special places and see them through the eyes of the Native people who first called them “home.”

 Thank You!
 Kestrel is extremely grateful to Janine Roberts for leading this project, and to all those who contributed to this effort, including the leader of the Nipmuc Nation, Chief Cheryll Holley, Rich Holschuh, and Chuck Bellinger who donated time and materials to construct the poetry boxes.